-figure 5 – main stage while training process
+Figure 5 – main stage while training process

-A course flowchart of the training process in given in Figure 5, the process composed of the following principle steps:
+The training process (Figure 5) includes the following steps:

 Start with values (often random) for the network parameters (wij - weights and bj - biases).

 Forward-propagation - Take a set of examples of input data and pass them through the network to obtain their prediction.